Just a few photos here from my foray downtown to the Art Institute on a cold, overcast day.

 At the Famous Polished Bean Sculpture in Chicago’s Millennium Park

 A cloudy skyline and street Portraits, scenes from Millennium Park and Belmont Harbor in Chicago populate this post.

 The weatherman said we were getting the last of the mild fall weather.
 Indeed, the skies became overcast and it started to rain, although it did not get cold.
 Nothing unusual about this trip for me, although I really did enjoy the Chicago Art Institute and its many famous paintings.
 The location is convenient, just across from Millennium park and the famous reflecting Bean sculpture.
 The park was full of fall colors, of course.
 It might have been a coincidence, but I seemed to be finding fall yellows on and off the trees.
 I come here so often and have such a strong connection with Chicago, that I really don’t feel like a tourist anymore.
 Since some have asked, I did not buy a wig.

 Garfield Park Conservatory is over 100 years old.
 In June of 2011 it was catastrophically damaged by a hailstorm which broke most of it’s windows.
 At the time of this visit temporary windows were place and restoration was continuing as donations came in.
 You can check them out here: http://www.garfield-conservatory.org/ .
 The conservatory is a great place to take kids, and we had two in tow.
 The yellow glass is by famous artist Dale Chihuly.

-These were shot during an unseasonably warm week in Chicago last March.
+These were shot during an unseasonably warm week in March.

 Two things I love to do in Chicago are street photography and putting on pounds eating deep dish pizza.
-The viewer might notice that candid street shots of girls are my trademark.
 Lots of hipsters are walking around with tattoos.
-I took the three portraits at Westfest, a street festival about two miles West of downtown in July 2009.
+I took the three portraits at Westfest, a street festival held about two miles West of downtown in July 2009.
 Forget about it in the winter!